Comparing Nano-X Imaging (NASDAQ:NNOX) and Hologic (NASDAQ:HOLX)

 |2.71

-Hologic currently has a consensus price target of $66.57, indicating a potential upside of 1.82%.
-Nano-X Imaging has a consensus price target of $67.50, indicating a potential upside of 124.18%.
-Given Nano-X Imaging’s higher probable upside, analysts plainly believe Nano-X Imaging is more favorable than Hologic.
+Nano-X Imaging currently has a consensus target price of $67.50, suggesting a potential upside of 124.18%.
+Hologic has a consensus target price of $66.57, suggesting a potential upside of 1.82%.
+Given Nano-X Imaging’s higher probable upside, equities research analysts plainly believe Nano-X Imaging is more favorable than Hologic.

 |Nano-X Imaging